pyeventsourcing/eventsourcing/docs/topics/persistence.rst

     assert transcoder.decode(value) == {'a': 1}

-The library's :class:`~eventsourcing.persistence.Transcoder` uses the Python ``json`` module.
+The library's :class:`~eventsourcing.persistence.Transcoder` uses the Python :mod:`json` module.
 And so, by default, only the object types supported by that module can be encoded and decoded.
 The transcoder can be extended by registering transcodings for the data types used in your domain model.
-The transcoder method ``register()`` is used to register individual transcodings.
+The transcoder method :func:`~eventsourcing.persistence.Transcoder.register` is used to register individual transcodings.

 Transcodings
 ============

-A transcoding will serialise and deserialise an instance of a specific type of object to either a Python `str` or a Python ``dict``.
+In order to encode and decode other types of object, custom transcodings need to be registered with the `transcoder <#transcoder>`_ using the transcoder object's :func:`~eventsourcing.persistence.Transcoder.register` method.

-In order to encode and decode other types of object, custom transcodings need to be registered with the transcoder using the transcoder object's ``register()`` method.
+A transcoding will serialise and deserialise an instance of a specific type of object to either a Python :class:`str` or a Python :class:`dict`.

 The library includes a limited collection of custom transcoding objects.
 For example, the library's